European shares down, Brazil-exposed stocks under pressure

 “If you are exposed to emerging markets, you have to try to find other markets that are doing better.”

 Lingering concerns about the pace of economic growth in China, the world’s biggest metals consumer, hit mining stocks, with the STOXX Europe 600 Basic Resources Index falling 1.5 percent.
-BHP Billiton and Glencore fell 5.6 to 6.7 percent, also hit as they traded without entitlement to their latest dividend payout.

-The volatility index VSTOXX, a crude indicator of investor fear, rose 2.3 points.
+BHP Billiton, Glencore and Anglo American fell 1.0 to 5.0 percent.

 “Chinese producer prices have been slowing for more than three years now so another month of declines shouldn’t really come as a great surprise.
-But the market appears to be hyper-sensitive to Chinese economic data at the moment,” said Laith Khalaf, senior analyst at Hargreaves Lansdown.
+But the market appears to be hyper-sensitive to Chinese economic data at the moment,” Laith Khalaf, senior analyst at Hargreaves Lansdown, said.

 Europe bourses in 2015: link.reuters.com/pap87v